AbstractSDK/abstract/framework/docs/src/ibc/account-ibc.md

     end

-    subgraph Juno[Juno Chain]
+    subgraph Neutron[Neutron Chain]
-        subgraph Juno-Polytone[Polytone]
+        subgraph Neutron-Polytone[Polytone]
-            Juno-Voice -.-> Juno-Proxy
+            Neutron-Voice -.-> Neutron-Proxy
         end
-        Juno-Proxy --> Juno-Host
+        Neutron-Proxy --> Neutron-Host
-        Juno-Host -.-> Juno-Abstract-Account
+        Neutron-Host -.-> Neutron-Abstract-Account
     end

-    Osmosis-Note ==IBC==> Juno-Voice
+    Osmosis-Note ==IBC==> Neutron-Voice
 ```

-You see that an Abstract Interchain connection is uni-directionnal.
+You see that an Abstract Interchain connection is uni-directional.
 You need 2 connections to be able to interact bi-directionnally with Abstract.
 Up until today however, only a local account can act on a distant account and not the other way around.
-Here is an examples using `AccountId` between `juno` and `osmosis`:
+Here is an examples using `AccountId` between `neutron` and `osmosis`:

-- `local-42` on `juno` **CAN** control `juno-42` on `osmosis` via IBC
+- `local-42` on `neutron` **CAN** control `neutron-42` on `osmosis` via IBC
-- `juno-42` on `osmosis` **CAN'T** control `local-42` on `juno`
+- `neutron-42` on `osmosis` **CAN'T** control `local-42` on `neutron`

 ##### Account creation

-Interchain Abstract accounts are actually plain Abstract Accounts controlled by the ibc-host.
+Interchain Abstract Accounts are traditional Abstract Accounts controlled by the ibc-host.
 The ibc-host is the admin of the account and routes any packet sent by a remote account on the corresponding local account.
 When creating an abstract account, it is simply registered by the `ibc-host` using the [`account-factory`](../5_platform/3_account_factory.md) just like any other account.

 When an action is triggered by a remote account, the `ibc-host` does the following verifications:

 - If an local account already exists on-chain for the remote account, it just dispatches the message to the account `manager`
-- If no account exists, it creates one with default metadata and THEN dispactes the messages to this new account `manager`.
+- If no account exists, it creates one with default metadata and THEN dispatches the messages to this new account `manager`.

-The account creation process is therefore not mandatory when interacting with Interchain Abstract Accounts.
-This is why when you create an Abstract Account, you directly have an account on every connected chains!
+The Account creation process is therefore not mandatory when interacting with Interchain Abstract Accounts.
+This is why when you create an Abstract Account, you automatically have an account on every connected chains!

 #### Data Structures